-David Cameron and Nick Clegg both pledged support for our campaign in their 2010 election manifestos - and kept to their word, cancelling Stansted plans in the Coalition Agreement.
+* David Cameron and Nick Clegg both pledged support for our campaign in their 2010 election manifestos - and kept to their word, cancelling Stansted plans in the Coalition Agreement.

-	Going forward, our objective is to secure a long term moratorium on additional runways at Stansted so that future generations do not have to suffer yet again from the threat which, even before our battle, had been visited on the community on three previous occasions.
-We will also continue to spearhead representation of the community on issues arising out of the airport's current operation to minimise the impacts which already blight so many lives.
+Going forward, we will continue to spearhead representation of the community on issues arising out of the airport's current operations to minimise the impacts which already blight so many lives.
 We know that having achieved so much already we must not let our guard drop, but use the success to date to make the best possible progress in the future.

 HOW WE FUND OUR ACTIVITIES

 Membership subscriptions and donations form the bedrock of our income which is used to fund our many and varied campaign initiatives and Campaign Office team.
 These are augmented by income received from the Community Calendars which are produced and sold each year by a team of volunteers.

 Full details of our financial accounts appear online.